Skip to content

 Introduction

 The Council’s gross expenditure, and how this leads to the amount of Council Tax we require, is explained in the table below.
 Most of our gross expenditure is funded from other sources, and the net service expenditure is a better indication of how our spending has changed over time.
-Expenditure has increased since last year’s budget, mostly due to additional spending on adult social care.
+Expenditure has increased since last year’s budget, mostly on social care and services to homeless households.

 Gross expenditure/council tax requirement